drhsqlite/fossil-mirror/www/javascript.md

 ### <a id="ln"></a>Line Numbering

-When viewing source files, Fossil offers to show line numbers in some cases.
-Toggling them on and off is currently handled in JavaScript.
+When viewing source files, Fossil offers to show line numbers in some cases. ([Example][mainc].)
+Toggling them on and off is currently handled in JavaScript, rather than forcing a page-reload via a button click.
-([Example][mainc].)

-_Workaround:_ Edit the URL to give the “`ln`” query parameter per [the `/file` docs](/help?cmd=/file), or provide a patch to reload the page with this parameter included/excluded to implement the toggle via a server round-trip.
+_Workaround:_ Edit the URL to give the “`ln`” query parameter per [the `/file` docs](/help?cmd=/file).
+Alternately, someone sufficiently interested could [provide a patch][cg] to add a `<noscript>` wrapped HTML button that would reload the page with this parameter included/excluded to implement the toggle via a server round-trip.

+As of Fossil 2.12, there is also a JavaScript-based interactive method for selecting a range of lines by clicking the line numbers when they’re visible, then copying the resulting URL to share your selection with others.

+_Workaround:_ These interactive features absolutely require JavaScript.
+The alternative is to manually edit the URL, per above.

 [mainc]: https://fossil-scm.org/fossil/artifact?ln&name=87d67e745